Eschatologue/CM_wiki/docs/spells/description/core/level-2.md

 Everything that a targeted creature is wearing and carrying changes size with it.
 Any item it drops returns to normal size at once.
 A thrown weapon or piece of ammunition returns to normal size immediately after it hits or misses a target.

 ***Enlarge.*** The target's size increases by one category—from Medium to Large, for example.
-The target also has **:d20-adv: Advantage**{ .d20 } on Strength checks and Strength saving throws.
+The target also has **:d20-adv: Advantage**{.d20} on Strength checks and Strength saving throws.
 The target's attacks with its enlarged weapons or Unarmed Strike deal an extra 1d4 damage on a hit.

 ***Reduce.*** The target's size decreases by one category—from Medium to Small, for example.
-The target also has **:d20-dis: Disadvantage**{ .d20 } on Strength checks and Strength saving throws.
+The target also has **:d20-dis: Disadvantage**{.d20} on Strength checks and Strength saving throws.
 The target's attacks with its reduced weapons or Unarmed Strike deal 1d4 less damage on a hit (this can't reduce the damage below 1).

 > **Classes:** Artificer, Bard, Druid, Sorcerer, Wizard